ljan/pd2-runewizard/src/components/HelpText.md

 ## Runes

 The runes are listed in order of rarity, from top to bottom, and left to right.
-Each vertical group of rune represents roughly **Common**, **Semi-Rare**, and **Extremely Rare** runes.
-Note that the order is consistent with the [rune upgrade formulas](http://classic.battle.net/diablo2exp/items/cube.shtml) for the Horadric Cube.
-For example: 3 x Tal = 1 x Ral rune.
+The runes upgrade formula in Project Diablo 2 has been changed to the following:
+**El - Pul: 3 runes + Key**
+**Um - Zod: 2 runes + Key**

 ## Runewords

-**Ladder-only runewords** have a small <span class="rw-Md-ladder">L</span> icon next to the name.
+**Season 6 New and Updated Runewords** have a small <span class="rw-Table-tdTitlePatch">S6 New/Upd</span> icon next to the name.

 ## Note about storage